ycz0512/ycz0512.github.io/_portfolio/project-1.md

 **2024.12**  \|  [PDF](https://ycz0512.github.io/assets/AWR_Guarantees.pdf)

-Based on incremental policy updates, the AWR algorithm is derived from maximizing the expected improvement of successive policy iterates.<br>
+Based on incremental policy updates, the AWR algorithm is derived from maximizing the expected improvement of successive policy iterates.
 Borrowing ideas from TRPO, one can formulate the following constrained policy search problem:
 <img src='/images/AWR/constrained_PS.png'>
 I motivate AWR as an *approximate optimization* of this problem, where the approximation can be decomposed into two steps.